How To Use Spell Check Feature In Vim Text Editor - OSTechNix

 :set spellfile=~/.vim/spell/en.utf-8.add

-Now, any words which are not in Dictionary, locate the misspelled word (use z=) and type zg.
+Now, locate the misspelled word using either [s or ]s and type zg.
 It will add the word under the cursor as good word in spellfile. i.e adds the words to your own dictionary.

 To undo this add (remove the word from spellfile), just use zug.
 To mark the mispelled word, type zw.
 To undo this action, use zuw.

-Disable Spell Check in Vim
+Disable Spell Check in Vim Editor

 Vim will highlight all misspelled and words which are not available in the Dictionary.
 Some times, you find this annoying while writing code or a README file that contains a lot of words which are not available in the Dictionary.
 In such cases, you can disable the "Spell Check" feature by simply typing the following command: